 Comments must be submitted prior to 5:00 p.m. on March 21, 2016.
-Written comments must be submitted to the following:
+Written comments must be submitted to the following.

 Jefferson County Office of Community & Economic Development 716 Richard Arrington Jr Blvd N, Ste.
-A-430 Birmingham, AL 35203 Attn: Amendment Comments a) The Final Amended Use of Funds stated herein has been developed so as to give maximum feasible priority to activities which will principally benefit low and moderate income persons and families.
+A-430 Birmingham, AL 35203 Attn: Amendment Comments a) The Final Amended Use of Funds as the little and the little of the little o